viniciusarre/quolang-crawler/README.md

 ## Running MongoDB

-The server tries to connect to a MongoDB instance at port 27017 on localhost.
+The script tries to connect to a MongoDB instance at port 27017 on localhost.
 You can do this easily using docker with the following command:

 `docker run -it -p 27017:27017 --name mongodb -d mongo`